 27. American Jobs Make for Nicer Neighborhoods

 One doesn’t have to be an economist to look around.
-People who have steady jobs are able to purchase homes.
-Home-owners are financially invested in maintaining their property and neighborhood.
+People with steady jobs can purchase homes.
+Homeowners are financially invested in maintaining their property and neighborhood.
 Additionally, small businesses that provide services to American manufacturing employees want to make a good impression with clean and tidy frontage.

 28. And Better Schools

-The tax dollars from property taxes and wages go somewhere and one of the places those taxes go is into the public school system.
-In addition, American manufacturing companies pay property taxes on large plots of land, putting even more money going into local schools for building maintenance, books and computer equipment, teacher salaries, and more.
+Property tax and wage dollars go somewhere, and one of the places they go is into the public school system.
+In addition, American manufacturing companies pay property taxes on large plots of land, putting even more money into local schools for building maintenance, books and computer equipment, teacher salaries, and more.

 29. And Nicer Parks